mechano59/Redis/README.md

 ```
 ## Installing and Checking Redis
 In order to install redis, you first need to download the tar.gz file from their [website](https://redis.io/download).

+**Note that** : You can also use `sudo apt-get install redis-server` to install Redis but that might install a much older version which might not be ideal for our purpose.

 After the download is finished,navigate to the directory and extract the file.
 In my case it's in the **Downloads** folder.

     cd Downloads